The Hobbit (film series): Critical and public response

-The Hobbit trilogy received a mixed reception.
-Complaints were levelled at its "bloated" length from adapting its source material into three lengthy films without adequate preparation, tone, dialogue, lack of gravitas and emotional weight, and the emphasis on computer-generated effects.
+The decision to expand the project into a trilogy proved particularly controversial.
+The source material is shorter than each of the individually-adapted volumes of The Lord of the Rings, and complaints were levelled at its "bloated" length without adequate preparation, tone, dialogue, lack of gravitas and emotional weight, and the emphasis on computer-generated effects.
 Kotaku Australia called the trilogy "one of the great tragedies of modern cinema", writing that "after the huge success of Jackson's The Lord of the Rings trilogy, the world was expecting something far grander than the tired and bloated fanfic we ended up with."

 Accolades

 The Hobbit: An Unexpected Journey has won the "Technical Achievement" award by the Houston Film Critics Society, who also nominated it for "Best Original Song", the award for "Outstanding Virtual Cinematography" by the Visual Effects Society, and the Empire Awards for "Best Actor" and "Best Sci-Fi/Fantasy".
 The film has received three Academy Award nominations, a nomination from the Washington D.C.
 Area Film Critics Association, four nominations from the Broadcast Film Critics Association, six nominations from the Visual Effects Society, and three nominations from the Phoenix Film Critics Society.